The 100 Day Cough you could have stopped…

 Pertussis can be exceptionally devastating to those vulnerable populations like babies, those with chronic illness and the elderly. -Are you working with any of these people?

-Your staff member unwell?
+Your staff member unwell with Whooping Cough?

 The Public Health Unit might want to know about it too!
 Contact tracing is a process of backtracking staff movements and is sometimes necessary in accordance with Public Health Requirements.
 It is a frustration most workplaces can do without.

 Vaccine immunity usually wanes around 5-10 years (like Tetanus) (1).
 Those working with young children or vulnerable populations are encouraged to maintain vaccinations every 5 years.
 It can also be administered combined with a Tetanus Booster.
+Pregnant ladies are encouraged to have this vaccine every pregnancy regardless of vaccine interval.
+It helps the baby develop some immunity prior to being born.

 *please utilise above information for general advice only and seek personal medical professional advice for your own situation.